bheim/digital-garden-jekyll-template/_notes/Projects.md

 layout: default
 title: Projects
 ---

-These are only those projects which can actively be engaged with.
-A lot of them fail and I don't leave them out because they failed but rather because they aren't actively providing value.

 [Peak](https://drinkpeak.shop/) The drink for knowledge workers.
 Provides all-day focused energy to help you lock in and reach your peak.
 Crafted because I hate energy crashes and sough to destroy them.
 I did.

 [SuppStartup.com](https://suppstartup.com/) Easily generate supplement facts panels for startups.
 I paid $25 to get this done when I could have gotten it done for a dollar if i had this tool.